briansdenny/briandenny.net-dev/content/project/eFax WF content/index.md

 ## Results
 Since the release of the new application, the new content has been viewed by hundreds of thousands of users and both the Product team and the Technical Writing team have gained a variety of valuable insights.
-For instance,
+For instance, we know that users complete the "Compose a Fax ()

 <!--more-->